Background information helps you learn about aspects of a topic that might interest you.

 The best way to complete your background research is with reference sources like subject encyclopedias, handbooks and dictionaries.
 They provide basic information and broad overviews of a wide variety of topics.

 MC Library has reference sources both online and in print.
-Take a few minutes to read broadly about the topic of Critical Race Theory using the suggested sources listed below or connect with a Librarian to get research assistance.
+Take a few minutes to read broadly about your topic using the suggested sources listed below or visit your campus library for help using print reference sources.

 The first step in a research project is choosing a topic.
 Begin your research with general background information.
 This will help you explore the topics of interest, develop research questions and search terms, and decide where to look for sources.